-C. The President shall select, from among the Trustees, the members and the chair of each committee, provided that the Treasurer shall at all times be a member and serve as chair of the Budget and Finance Committee and, if an Executive Committee is established, its members shall include the President, Vice President, Secretary and Treasurer.
+C. The President shall select, from among the Trustees, the members and the chair of each committee, provided that the Treasurer shall at all times be a member and serve as chair of the Budget and Finance Committee and, if an Executive Committee is established, its members shall include the President, Vice President, Secretary, and Treasurer.

-D. No committee shall have any powers other than advisory powers, unless the Board has delegated to that committee specific powers to act on its behalf.
+D. No committee shall have any powers other than advisory powers unless the Board has delegated to that committee specific powers to act on its behalf.

 Board of Trustees: Indemnification

-In the event of any action, suit or proceeding against any present or former Trustee or officer (or any executor, administrator or other personal representative of such a Trustee or officer) arising out of his or her position as Trustee or officer or his or her actions relating to such position, the Board may provide for reimbursement (or payment in advance) of the expenses in defending such action, suit or proceeding and any resulting judgment or settlement, except as such reimbursement (or payment in advance) may be prohibited or limited by law.
+In the event of any action, suit or proceeding against any present or former Trustee or officer (or an executor, administrator or other personal representatives of such a Trustee or officer) arising out of his or her position as Trustee or officer or his or her actions relating to such position, the Board may provide for reimbursement (or payment in advance) of the expenses in defending such action, suit or proceeding and any resulting judgment or settlement, except as such reimbursement (or payment in advance) may be prohibited or limited by law.

 A. The Board shall appoint a qualified library director (“Director”) for the Library.
 The Board shall determine the Director’s salary, which shall be reviewed annually, prior to the presentation of the budget for the following year.

 B. The Director shall be the chief administrative officer of the Library Association.
-The Director shall have charge of the operations, activities and programs of the Library, including its building, grounds, books and other collections, and staff.
+The Director shall have charge of the operations, activities, and programs of the Library, including its building, grounds, books and other collections, and staff.

 C. The Director shall be responsible for putting into practice the policies adopted by the Board and for the proper performance of the Director’s duties as spelled out in the job description provided by the Board.

 D. The Director shall attend meetings of the Board, including budget meetings, and may attend Committee meetings, but excluding any executive session of the Board or any Committee concerning the salary or performance of the Director or concerning other matters that the Board or Committee deems it appropriate to discuss in executive session.
 At each regular Board meeting, the Director will present a report on the operations of the Library and on other matters that require action by the Board or should otherwise be brought to the Board’s attention.
-The Director shall have the right to speak on all matters under discussion, but shall not have the right to vote.
+The Director shall have the right to speak on all matters under discussion but shall not have the right to vote.

 E. The Board will perform an annual evaluation of the Director’s work.